Sickday/rune.rb/ReadMe.md

 | Patrick W. | Maintainer | Sickday@pm.me |

-*<sub><sub>This is the `refactor` branch!
-Most of the code here is fresh from the fork despite on-going refactoring and documentation.
+*<sub><sub>This is the `scratch` branch!
+I'm writing all this from scratch and coverage is an on-going effort!
+Let me know if anything is unclear!